omarbinsaleh/uber-clone-backend/README.md

 - Extract all the ncessary information from the request body
 - Perform an error validation for the all the fields that are comming through the request body
+- Check if there is a captain in the database with the same email.
 - Hash the password using `captainModel.hashPassword(password)` method
 - Register the Captain using the `captainModel.create(captainInfo)` and save the new created captain in a variable named `captain`.
 - Genereate a authentication token using the `captain.generateAuthToken()` method
+- Set the token in the cookies using `res.cookie(tokenName, token)` method.
 - Send a response to the front end with the captain information, token and a status code 201.
 - If Soemthing goes wrong in the process, then catch the error and handle the error appropriately